time delay module applications DC Series Icsotimers

 Application Wiring for "Fixed" DC Time Delay Module

 Figure 3.
 KH1 Series fixed time ON DELAY external connection diagram.
-The view is from the flat side with the catalog numbers.
+View is from the flat side with the catalog numbers.
 Time delay is factory preset to one specific time, 5 seconds for example.
 Module LOAD at Pin 2 is a relay coil.

 Figure 4.
-Outlines a basic application with a "fixed" timing period.
-The description and operation of the circuit is the same as the above for the "adjustable" DC time delay module only the period is fixed instead of variable.
+Outlines a basic application with a "fixed" time delay.
+The description and operation of the circuit is the same as the above for the "adjustable" DC time delay module only the delay is fixed instead of variable.

 fixed ON timing application

-Figures 5, 6, 7 and 8 show more wiring diagrams and sample applications for adjustable time delay modules.
+Figures 6, 7, 8 and 9 show more wiring diagrams and sample applications for adjustable time delay modules.
 Both AC and DC Series timers are available with either adjustable or factory preset timing ranges.

 Adjustable OFF time delay module application